 Idea #10: Run Social Media Exclusive Discounts

-What if your offers were exclusively for your social media followers?
+Now, what if you had offers exclusively for your social media followers?

-Live streaming is one of the best ways to come closer to your audience and have them engage with you in ways that other content formats can’t.
+Live streaming is yet another way to build a close relationship with your audience and have them engage with you in real time.

 After all, the holidays offer a short CLV (customer lifetime value) and what you ideally want is to keep your new customers after that period as well.

-According to a study by Shopify, for 64% of retailers, shoppers acquired during Black Friday and Cyber Monday have a lower CLV than those acquired at any other time of the year.
+According to a study by Shopify, 64% of shoppers acquired during Black Friday and Cyber Monday have a lower CLV than those acquired at any other time of the year.

-Going live on social media for Black Friday will not only help you promote your deals, but also increase the CLV of your customers.
+By going live on social media for your Black Friday events, you’ll get more deals and also increase the CLV of your customers.

 Idea #12: Make Sure to Use Black Friday Hashtags

-Platforms like Instagram, Twitter, and Facebook allow users to find what they’re looking for based on the right hashtags; whether they're about a location, a person, an occasion, or anything else.
+Social sites such as Instagram, TikTok, and Facebook allow users to find what they’re looking for based on the right hashtags.

-Crochet creator Happy Dolls added the hashtag #BlackFridayShopping to their Instagram post promoting a Black Friday offer.
+The creator used the hashtag #blackfriday in the post promoting a Black Friday offer.

-We were able to find them by doing a simple hashtag search on Instagram - they appeared in the top results:
+We were able to find Pretty Little Things by doing a simple hashtag search on TikTok and the company appeared in the top results.

 Idea #13: Offer a Flexible Return Policy

-With over $640 billion in returned goods each year, an important aspect that keeps consumers happy is the fact that they can return a product if needed.
+And with over $640 billion in returned goods each year, offering consumers the option to return a product will keep them happy.

 Idea #14: Bring in New Products and Services

-Overall, if you’ve got new products coming up, it might be worth timing the launch with Black Friday and Cyber Monday to take advantage of those days.
+Overall if you’ve got new products coming up, try timing the launch with Black Friday and Cyber Monday so you can take advantage of those days.

-Author’s Tip: Why not offer your new products in product bundles at a better price?
+Author’s Note: You can offer your new products in product bundles at a better price.

 Idea #15: Send Gift Cards

-Gift cards are a great way to attract new customers as well as motivate your existing ones to make more purchases.
+Gift cards are a great way to attract new customers and motivate your existing buyers to make more purchases.

-A gift card can either be valid for your own store or an external one; whatever you choose.
+A gift card can either be valid for your store or an external one.

 They’re perfect for Black Friday campaigns and can be combined with all sorts of other offers.

-All in all, gift cards are a good fit for any marketing campaign and can be combined with other marketing tactics as well, like user-generated content.
+Simply put, gift cards are a good fit for any marketing campaign and can be integrated with other marketing tactics as well, like user-generated content.

 Idea #16: Create a Black Friday Gift Guide